How to Treat Adrenal Fatigue with Self Care

 Get More Exercise

-I know that if you don’t have any energy, exercise is not something you will want to do.
-Exercise will give you a boost of energy, make you feel better about yourself, and raise your self-confidence, which also helps your mental state.
+I know that if you don’t have any energy, exercise is not something you will feel like doing.
+But, exercise will actually give you a boost of energy!
+It will also make you feel better about yourself, and raise your self-confidence, which also helps your mental state.
 Plus, exercise is really good for helping to relieve your stress and the endorphins you get from it can be tremendous for improving your life.

 You don’t need to go to the gym for an hour every day either.
 Something as simple as an afternoon walk or turning on some music and doing a dance-off with your kids is perfect.
 You can also take advantage of other activities that include exercise, like taking your dogs for a long walk or taking the kids hiking over the weekend so everybody is exercising more.